omunroe-com/navewiki/Hacking-on-the-CoffeeScript-Compiler.md

 ## 6. Backing out bad changes

 When you're working with a self-hosted compiler and using the latest version of the compiler to compile yourself, as CoffeeScript does, it's easy to run into a situation where you can't compile anymore because the compiler you just built has a fatal bug that you've introduced.
-When this occurs, it will usually manifest itself as the `cake build` process suddenly throwing errors, the resulting compiler failing tests during `cake test` or `cake build:full`, or (even more insidiously), CoffeeScript or some other program you're using to test your changes starts behaving weirdly.
+When this occurs, it will usually manifest itself as the `cake build` process suddenly throwing errors, failed tests during `cake test` or `cake build:full`, or (even more insidiously), weird behaviors in CoffeeScript or some other program you're using to test.

 If this happens, don't panic, and **don't start all over** by blowing away your local repository and giving up!
 Just run